nophead/NopSCADlib/readme.md

 For making horizontal holes that don't need support material.
 Small holes can get away without it, but they print better with truncated teardrops.

+Using teardrop_plus() or setting the plus option on other modules will elongate the teardrop vertically by the layer height, so when sliced the staircase tips do not intrude into the circle.

 [utils/core/teardrops.scad](utils/core/teardrops.scad) Implementation.